syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Change the popup z-index

-Specifies the z-index value of the component popup element.
+You can customize the [z-index](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_ZIndex) value of the component popup element.

 Defaults to 1000